 Three weeks later this made the front page of the Sunday Plain Dealer and sparked debate on the casualness of our society in so many settings.
 We have no plans to discontinue the dress code that we feel adds so much to our elegant atmosphere.

 One loyal customer summed it up best by wearing a suit to dine on our Riverfront Café.
 I told him that he did not have to be so dressed up to dine outside and he told me it was a show of respect for his wife and something they enjoy doing.
 That is what a dress code is all about, it shows respect for the person you are with, respect for the establishment you are at, and finally respect for oneself.

 Chez François Main Dining Room

-- Men: Sport Coat or Sweater Vest required, dress slacks no shorts, tie is optional, please no jeans/tennis shoes
+- Men: Sports Coat or Sweater Vest required, dress slacks no shorts, a tie is optional, please no jeans/tennis shoes

 - Women: Dress or Pant Suit, Blouse/Slacks no shorts